Underdoge/undertweet/README.md

     Modify the config.json file to your needs: https://gist.github.com/Underdoge/e80351c0566a9f9b186ac799e2b616f4

-    You must include a Twitter application's Consumer Key and Consumer Secret.
+    You must include a Twitter application's Bearer Token.

-    To obtain them, visit https://apps.twitter.com/ and create a new App.
+    To obtain it, visit https://apps.twitter.com/ and create a new App.

 ## Running